shahabbukhari/shahabbukhari/README.md

 👾:  I find my technical interests in Problem Solving, Full-stack development, Machine Learning and open source!.

-🛠: I also love collaborating over code with new people and enjoy working in teams be it in projects or hackathons. fountain_pen I am an artist and I love everything that is drawn by hand or digitally !
+🛠: I also love collaborating over code with new people and enjoy working in teams be it in projects or hackathons.

 🛸: I love exploring new tech stack and building cool stuffs.